01-edu/public/docs/reviews.md

 <img width="1073" alt="Screenshot 2019-10-17 at 02.05.46" src="img/reviews/Screenshot 2019-10-17 at 02.05.46.png">

-When you've checked his code, those 4 steps will have to be completed to achieve the review :
+When you have checked his code, those 4 steps will have to be completed to achieve the review :

 - You have to bet if the exercise of the other student will fail or succeed after running the tester
 - The other student has to do the same with your exercise and make his own bet, that you will see on the component `Review of your exercise`